mud2man/n3m/README.md

 After that run
 ```
-python server/initdb.py
-npm start
+sh run.sh
 ```

-You should then be able to access the web interface of the app from your local dev machine at http://localhost.
-Note that you cannot have a running process on you host machine bound to either port 80 or 443.
+You should then be able to access the web interface of the app from your local dev machine at http://localhost:5000.
+Note that you cannot have a running process on your host machine at port 5000..